-This total body workout focuses on simultaneously lengthening and strengthening muscles, while providing a high intensity (but low impact) workout has served many of my fitness needs to strengthen (without bulking), build cardiovascular endurance, improve posture and lose weight.
+This total body workout focused on simultaneously lengthening and strengthening muscles, while providing a high intensity (but low impact) workout has served many of my fitness needs to strengthen (without bulking), build cardiovascular endurance, improve posture and lose weight.

 While there have been several variations on the theme the general idea is the same; that is to draw on the knowledge of physical therapists and the modalities of dance to lengthen and strengthen muscles in a low impact manner that maximizes muscle endurance and strength while minimizing injury.

 Barre fitness is my star student and gets 100 out of 100 on my grading scale.
 And it’s not just the outward appearance (can you say body-by-barre?) that puts barre fitness heads above the rest (although better posture-which makes you taller-is definitely a benefit), it’s actually good for you too!
 (And she goes on to explain why…)

 Many newbies who first begin barre fitness are surprised (and often alarmed) to find their legs shaking uncontrollably as they perform their fiftieth plié.
 While potentially embarrassing, there is a very good explanation for why your legs tremble so ferociously and moreover, it’s a good thing.

 With time and practice (yes, that means more barre, more often), your body adapts to the challenges.
 Your muscles fibers become larger and stronger, and your nervous system more efficient.
 You will begin to notice less burning and trembling and will instead power through with no problems, and need a further challenge to reach the state of fatigue.
 So the next time you find yourself in a barre fitness class barely able to stand, remember that this too shall pass, and you soon become one of those laughing, joyous barre-lievers who are trembling for more.